org-arl/unet-blog/_posts/2018-09-24-on-underwater-localization-using-unetstack.md

 #### Using `Location` agent in UnetStack
 UnetStack comes equipped with `NodeInfo` agent and `NODE_INFO` service that will keep track of the modem location (as well as other parameters like speed, heading etc.), which can be used to geotag individual transmissions or receptions.
 A simple Unet agent that will update the location parameter of the node agent, in a periodic manner using the GPS data stream from a GPS server running on terrestrial network is available as part of UnetStack as `Location` agent.
 The interested reader may find this [blog on developing `Location` agent](https://blog.unetstack.net/Developing-location-agent-for-UnetStack) useful for more details.
 The `Location` agent converts the GPS coordinates to local coordinate system and maintains it in the `location` parameter of the `NodeInfo` agent.

-## Node agent in UnetStack

-[UnetStack](https://www.unetstack.net/) is an open architecture underwater network stack and simulator.
-The UnetStack architecture defines a set of software agents that work together to provide a complete underwater networking solution.
-For this application, we make use of the `NodeInfo` agent provided by UnetStack.
-The `NodeInfo` agent provides the node information service by serving as a central repository where the relevant information can be deposited.
-It manages and maintains the node's attribute such as address, location (Cartesian coordinates in meters), speed etc. Below we show the `NodeInfo` agent parameters to get an idea of why such information could be important in developing such applications.

-    address = 2
-    canForward = False
-    diveRate = 0.0
-    heading = 0.0
-    location = [16.721901583485305, 9.975026107393205, 0.0]
-    mobility = False
-    nodeName = 2
-    origin = []
-    speed = 0.0
-    time = Sep 24, 2018 12:21:35 PM
-    turnRate = 0.0

-The above presents the `NodeInfo` parameters.
-These parameters can be useful in the location application where the location of a mobile node keeps getting updated and needs to be maintained.
-The location of Node 1 and Node 2 in the above simulation is shown by the Cartesian coordinates in meters.

 ## Open connection to the modem or real-time simulator